 Choose the ‘Multiphase‘ analysis type from the list and confirm your choice by clicking the ‘Create Simulation‘ button.
 The following simulation tree with the corresponding settings should appear:

-To access the global settings, click on ‘multiphase‘ in the simulation tree.
+To access the global settings, click on ‘Multiphase‘ in the simulation tree.
 Here, users can configure the following parameters:

 For more information about these entries, visit the global settings page.